skalenetwork/dynamic-svg-token/README.md

 ```
 npm run mintTokens
 ```
-Expect this script to take ~30 seconds
+Expect this script to take ~30 seconds.
-Once done you can check the block explorer to see the NFTs minted .
+Once done you can check the block explorer to see the NFTs minted.

-The NFT gaming token attributes are being generated randomly via the `scripts/MintTokens.js` script
+The NFT gaming token SVGs are being generated randomly via the `scripts/MintTokens.js` script.

+You can view the minted NFTs and their SVG images by opening `result.html` file in your browser.